-6.5.1 Class "A" Backfill
+Class "A" Backfill

-The entire trench above the pipe zone shall be backfilled with native excavated material and compacted to 90% of maximum density as per AASHTO T-99 and ODOT/APWA specification 00405.
+The entire trench above the pipe zone shall be backfilled with native excavated material and compacted to 90-percent of maximum density as per AASHTO T-99 and ODOT/APWA specification 00405.
 Placement of native backfill material for Class A backfill shall include the working of material to achieve suitable moisture content and compaction to the specified density.
-In lieu of using native material excavated from the trench for Class A and C backfill, the contractor may at his/her option place and compact to specified density an approved imported backfill material.
-Imported material must be approved by the engineer prior to placement.
-Material shall be earth, gravel, rock, or combinations thereof, free of humus, organic matter, vegetative matter, frozen material, clods, sticks, and debris and containing no stones having a dimension greater than 4 inches.
+In lieu of using native material excavated from the trench for Class A and C backfill, the contractor may at their option place and compact to specified density an approved imported backfill material.
+Imported material must be approved by the Developer's Engineer prior to placement.
+Material shall be earth, gravel, rock, or combinations thereof, free of humus, organic matter, vegetative matter, frozen material, clods, sticks, and debris and containing no stones having a dimension greater than 4-inches.
 Sand or pea gravel will not be an approved backfill material.
-See Standard Detail drawing.

-6.5.2 Class "B" Backfill
+Class "B" Backfill

-The trench above the pipe zone shall be backfilled with gravel for Trench Backfill and compacted to 95% of maximum density as per AASHOT T-99 and ODOT/APWA specification 00405, except for the top 10 inches.
-The top 10 inches of the trench shall be backfilled and compacted in successive layers of 4 inches of 1-1/2-inch minus "Crushed Gravel", and 2 inches of 3/4 inch minus "Crushed Gravel".
-See Standard Detail drawing.
+The trench above the pipe zone shall be backfilled with gravel for trench backfill and compacted to 95-percent of maximum density as per AASHOT T-99 and ODOT/APWA specification 00405, except for the top 10-inches.
+The top 10-inches of the trench shall be backfilled and compacted in successive layers of 4-inches of 11⁄2-inch minus "Crushed Gravel", and 2-inches of 3⁄4-inch minus "Crushed Gravel".

-6.5.3 Class "C" Backfill
+Class "C" Backfill

-The trench above the pipe zone shall be backfilled with gravel for Trench Backfill and compacted according to the specifications of the District, except for the top 11 inches.
-The top 11 inches of the trench shall be backfilled and compacted in successive layers with 8 inches of 1-1/2-inch minus "Crushed Gravel", and layers of Asphaltic Concrete according to the Standard Detail drawing.
+The trench above the pipe zone shall be backfilled with gravel for trench backfill and compacted according to the specifications of the District, except for the top 11-inches.
+The top 11-inches of the trench shall be backfilled and compacted in successive layers with 8-inches of 11⁄2-inch minus "Crushed Gravel", and layers of Asphaltic Concrete.

-6.5.4 Class "D" Backfill
+Class "D" Backfill

 CDF shall not be a replacement for stone pipe base/bedding within the pipe zone.
-When CDF is called out on the plans as a requirement by the Engineer the entire trench shall be backfilled with CDF, except for the Trench Foundation, Pipe Base/Bedding and Pipe Zone which shall be backfilled with crushed gravel to District specifications.
-In paved areas the top 3 inches of the trench shall be backfilled and compacted in successive layers with two, 1-1/2-inch layers of Asphaltic Concrete.
+When CDF is called out on the plans as a requirement by the Developer's Engineer the entire trench shall be backfilled with CDF, except for the Trench Foundation, Pipe Base/Bedding and Pipe Zone which shall be backfilled with crushed gravel to District specifications.
+In paved areas the top 3-inches of the trench shall be backfilled and compacted in successive layers with two, 11⁄2-inch layers of Asphaltic Concrete.
 The use of CDF is required for backfill material associated with the installation of manholes constructed of any material except concrete.
-Contact the Roadway Authority for specifications of CDF backfill within a private street or public right-of-way.
-See Standard Detail.
+Contact the appropriate roadway authority for specifications of CDF backfill within a private street or public Right-of-Way.

-6.6 Testing of Sanitary Sewer Mainline and Appurtenances
+6.6 Testing

-District standards for testing sanitary sewer mainlines and appurtenances are provided below (see also Section 4.5.1 regarding required video testing).
+District standards for testing Sanitary Sewer Mainlines and appurtenances are provided below (see also Section 6.6.5 regarding required video testing).